typed-ember/glint/docs/getting-started.md

 ### Glint Editor Extensions

-You can install an editor extension to display Glint's diagnostics inline in your templates and provide richer editor support, powered by `glint-language-server`:
+You can install an editor extension to display Glint's diagnostics inline in your templates and provide richer editor support&mdash;typechecking, type information on hover, automated refactoring, and more&mdash;powered by `glint-language-server`:

 - Install the [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=typed-ember.glint-vscode).
 - Learn more about the [Glint Language Server](glint-language-server.md).